Menu

 HALS Reports

-Each year, HALS (Historic American Landscape Survey), through the National Park Service Heritage Documentation Program, sponsors a competition to document significant landscapes.
+Each year HALS (Historic American Landscapes Survey), through the National Park Service Heritage Documentation Program, sponsors a competition to document significant landscapes.

-This year’s theme is Olmsted Landscapes.
+This year’s theme is Working Landscapes.
 The deadline is July 31st.

 CGLHS encourages everyone to participate.